yasoob/intermediatePython/map_filter.rst

     # product = 24

-Now let's try it with reduce.
+Now let's try it with reduce:

 .. code:: python

     from functools import reduce